pimterry/loglevel/README.md

   These enable or disable all log messages, and are equivalent to log.setLevel("trace") and log.setLevel("silent") respectively.

-## Contributing & Developing
+## Developing & Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.

-Builds can be run with grunt, run `grunt` to build a distributable version of the project (in /dist), or `grunt test` to just run the tests and linting.
+Builds can be run with grunt: run `grunt dist` to build a distributable version of the project (in /dist), or `grunt test` to just run the tests and linting.
 During development you can run `grunt watch` and it will monitor source files, and rerun the tests and linting as appropriate when they're changed.

 _Also, please don't manually edit files in the "dist" subdirectory as they are generated via Grunt.
 You'll find source code in the "lib" subdirectory!_